Spencer Fane LLP Logo

 • Led the investigative efforts and negotiated an administrative resolution of charges of fraud, unauthorized trading, and violating speculative position limits against a former trader at an introducing broker, resulting in a fine of $1.25 million and permanent restrictions on the trader’s registration.

-• Youth Basketball Coach, Great American Basketball League, Shawnee, KS (2014-2019)
+• Great American Basketball League, Youth Basketball Coach, Shawnee, Kansas, 2014-2019

 • American Bankruptcy Institute